Yankees vs. Rockies Player Props Betting Odds

 Rizzo Stats

-- Rizzo has picked up a hit in three straight games.
-In his last five games he is batting .211 with a double and an RBI.
+- Rizzo enters this game looking to extend his four-game hit streak.
+In his last five games he is hitting .200 with a double and an RBI.

 Rizzo Recent Games